rpau/junit4git/README.md

 git notes show
 ```

-## 3. Run Tests Incrementally
+## Run Tests Incrementally

-5. Run the tests again (from the master branch or in a new local branch)
+After generating your base testing report, run the tests again (from the master branch or in a new local branch)

 ```
 mvn tests